umbraco/UmbracoDocs/Umbraco-StarterKit/Uno-pedia/Content-Types/Site-Start/index.md

 1. Navigation item and
 2. Big Navigation

-Learn more about the difference of these two as well as how to set them up in the [Custom Navigation](Custom-Navigation) article.
+Learn more about the difference of these two as well as how to set them up in the [Navigation menu](../../../Creating-Content/Navigation-menu) article.

 ### Buttons